AlisonTristao/line_follower_simulator/README.md

 - Simulation of line-following robots.
 - Generation of tracks in different formats (circle, lemniscate).
 - Graphical visualization of the robot's behavior.
-- Configurable PID control to adjust the robot's performance.

 ## Project Structure
 - `main.py`: Main file to start the simulation.